Unstructured-IO/unstructured-python-client/README.md

 2. Run `speakeasy auth login`
 3. Run `make client-generate`.
 This allows to iterate development with python client.

-There are two important files:
+There are two important files used by `make client-generate`:
-1. `openapi_backend.json` is maintained to represent the API that is supported on backend.
+1. `openapi.json` which is actually not stored here, [but fetched from unstructured-api](https://raw.githubusercontent.com/Unstructured-IO/unstructured-api/main/openapi.json), represents the API that is supported on backend.
-2. `openapi.json` is treated as a source of truth for what should be accepted in python client.

-The idea is, that it is easier to maintain this file showing exactly what we support, instead of handcrafting diffs.

-When `openapi_backend.json` and `openapi.json` are compared using `make diff-openapi`, the diff is created which forms Speakeasy overlay, which shows exactly where are the differences.
-This is useful for proof checking.
+2. `overlay_client.yaml` is a handcrafted diff that when applied over above, produces `openapi_client.json` which is used to generate SDK.

-Once PR with changes is merged, Github CI will autogenerate the Speakeasy client in a new PR.
-You will have to manually bring back the human created lines in it.
+Once PR with changes is merged, Github CI will autogenerate the Speakeasy client in a new PR, using the `openapi.json` and `overlay_client.yaml` You will have to manually bring back the human created lines in it.

 Feel free to open a PR or a Github issue as a proof of concept and we'll do our best to include it in a future release!